- International Students

 Walter Russell Lambuth Scholarship Fund Program

-This fund was created by the United Methodist Foundation of the Memphis and Tennessee Conferences after the closing of Lambuth University.
-This scholarship will be awarded to deserving students in both the Memphis and Tennessee Conference each year administered by each conference’s Board of Higher Education
+- This fund was created by the United Methodist Foundation of the Memphis and Tennessee Conferences after the closing of Lambuth University.
+This scholarship will be awarded to deserving students in both the Memphis and Tennessee Conference each year administered by each conference’s Board of Higher Education and Campus Ministry.

 Tennessee Annual Conference Methodist Scholarship